 Remove item from cart:

-One such area where we discovered friction was the within the mobile experience of the cart page where users were instructed to remove an item from their cart.
+One area of friction was the within the mobile experience of the cart page where users were instructed to remove an item from their cart.
 Users rated the experience a 3.9/5 which was considered very low.
 Our goal was to improve our score as close to a 5 as possible.

-As part of a CRO initiative, our e-comm product teams gathered to significantly improve performance and conversions within their areas of the e-commerce funnel.
+As part of a conversion rate optimization (CRO) initiative, our e-comm product teams gathered to significantly improve performance and conversions within their areas of the e-commerce funnel.
 As the UX lead on the Purchase Experience (PX) team, I led UX and CRO for the customer journey that covered the customer journey from "add to cart" into the checkout and post checkout experiences.

 In order to effectively identify areas of improvement, I lead a CRO brainstorming workshop where I preemptively conducted a UX audit of the PX funnel and evaluated the experience against UX best practices using Baymard research and our own analytics.
 I presented these findings to the team where we brainstormed, voted on and prioritized the suggestions for the site.
 Here is an example of a test I created and it's outcome.